 My wife Jenny and I feel blessed to live where we do and look forward to many more years of retirement fun (with our Labrador, Lucy)

 Having had very little experience in a workshop or with handling tools, I joined the shed in 2017 with a goal to gain sufficient competence and confidence to “make stuff”.
 My career in PE teaching progressed through to eventual retirement from a High School Principal position.
 Partly due to the demands of these roles, but also due to a lack of opportunity at home and school, I had never attained the requisite skills, however, I always hoped to devote some time to this cause in retirement.
 My journey began with a relatively simple project and involving hand tools, much valued mentoring and supervision from fellow members.

 Little did I know that my journey would not only enhance my practical skills, but give me the immense satisfaction of contributing to a great organisation, and working with some fabulous people.

 I believe that the shed has a responsibility to provide opportunities for people of all ages to engage in new learning, and also contribute to their community.

-I enjoy my role as Vice President where I have a responsibility for member welfare and for coordinating the members’ involvement in community projects and the production of saleable items.
+I enjoy my role as President where I have a responsibility for member welfare and for coordinating the members’ involvement in community projects and the production of saleable items.
 I chair the Supervisors’ meetings and maintain a link between the committee and the day supervisors.

 I welcome any community member to “come and try”.